Everything you need to know about diphtheria

 - droplets breathed out into the air

-- secretions from the nose and throat - mucus, saliva
+- secretions from the nose and throat, such as mucus and saliva

 - infected skin lesions

-- objects, such as bedding or clothes an infected person has used (rarely)
+- objects, such as bedding or clothes an infected person has used, in rare cases

 The infection can spread from an infected patient to any mucous membrane in a new person, but the toxic infection most often attacks the lining of the nose and throat.

 Specific signs and symptoms of diphtheria depend on the particular strain of bacteria involved, and the site of the body affected.

 One type of diphtheria, more common in the tropics, causes skin ulcers rather than respiratory infection.

 These cases are usually less serious than the classic cases that can lead to severe illness and sometimes death.